Strategic Policymaking for Implementing Renewable Portfolio Standards: A Tri-level Optimization Approach: Case Study

 \subsection{NH Case: investment, policy, cost decisions}

 This section focuses on the NH case because it has the earliest RPS goal among other states.
-The RPS goal is achieved by installing 602 MW of wind generation resources and requires no enhancement to the fossil-fueled mix (due to a high operating cost).
-Fig.~\ref{fig:NH_EPayment} and \ref{fig:NH_CPayment} present the optimal incentives and average tariff ($\mathbb{E}_t [\pi_{nt}]$), which is computed for each case based on the hourly TOU values in Fig.~\ref{fig:TOUs}, to support the RPS goal in NH, as well as itemizes the power utility revenue from both the incentives and tariffs.
-Both the energy- and capacity-based incentives linearly depend on the average tariff.
-Indeed, as the average tariff reduces, which in turn leads to a lower consumer payment, greater energy and capacity-based incentives are needed to achieve the same RPS goal.
+The RPS goal is achieved by installing 602 MW of wind generation resources and requires no enhancement to the fossil-fueled mix (due to a high operating cost). { Fig.~\ref{fig:NH_EPayment}(a) and \ref{fig:NH_CPayment}(a) present the optimal combinations of incentives and average tariff ($\mathbb{E}_t [\pi_{nt}]$), which is computed for each case based on the hourly TOU values in Fig.~\ref{fig:TOUs}, to support the RPS goal in NH.
+To obtain these results, we carry out two types of simulations: (i) the simultaneous implementation of energy- and capacity-based incentives, i.e. co-optimization of three regulatory decision variables ($\pi_{nt}, \tau^{\mathrm{e}}, \tau^{\mathrm{c}}$), and (ii) the case when policymakers wish to implement either one of the incentives, i.e. co-optimization of one of the incentives ($\tau^{\mathrm{e}}$ or $ \tau^{\mathrm{c}}$) and the tariff ($\pi_{nt}$).
+In the first case, a unique combination of three regulatory decision variables ($\pi_{nt}, \tau^{\mathrm{e}}, \tau^{\mathrm{c}}$) is determined by the proposed TL model as shown by green dots ($\mathbb{E}_t [\pi_{nt}]\!=\!\$14.8/\mathrm{MWh}, \tau^{\mathrm{e}}\!=\!\$10.42\mathrm{MWh}, \tau^{\mathrm{c}}\!=\!\$201.25\mathrm{kW}$) in Fig.~\ref{fig:NH_EPayment}(a) and \ref{fig:NH_CPayment}(a).
+In the second case, both the energy- and capacity-based incentives linearly depend on the average tariff.} Indeed, as the average tariff reduces, which in turn leads to a lower consumer payment, greater energy and capacity-based incentives are required to achieve the same RPS goal.
+Additionally, Fig.~\ref{fig:NH_EPayment}(b) and \ref{fig:NH_CPayment}(b) summarize the utility revenue from both the incentives and tariffs.
 Notably, as Fig.~\ref{fig:NH_EPayment} and \ref{fig:NH_CPayment} show, the energy-based incentive of \$20/MWh and the capacity-based incentive of \$600/{kW} yield the same value of the average tariff to achieve the NH RPS goal.

 Fig.~\ref{fig:NH_dispatch_joint}\textendash\ref{fig:LMP} compare the average dispatch and LMPs across the entire ISO NE test system before and after achieving RPS goals.
 Due to the increased wind capacity, NH produces more wind power and reduces the usage of fossil-fueled resources (e.g. natural gas).
 Despite this reduction, the amount of power exported from NH to other states increases as shown in Fig.~\ref{fig:NH_dispatch_joint}(b).
 As a result of these dispatch changes, LMPs in the system decrease by $\approx$2.5\% on average as shown in Fig.~\ref{fig:LMP}.